microsoft/CopilotHackathon/challenges/hangperson/hangperson_exercises.md

 * **Purpose:** To replace the hardcoded word list with logic to read from the provided `nouns`/`verbs` files.
 * **Aim:** Use Copilot (Ask, Edits, Completion), guided by custom instructions for I/O error handling, to implement file reading in `WordSource.java`.
 * **Steps:**
+    1.  *(Setup)* Ensure you have `nouns.txt` and `verbs.txt` files in your project root or a `src/main/resources` directory.
-    1. Open `WordSource.java` (or the relevant file created by the agent).
+    2. Open `WordSource.java` (or the relevant file created by the agent).
-    2. Use Copilot Chat or Edits mode: `# (select WordSource.java) /explain Modify this class to read words from text files named 'nouns.txt' and 'verbs.txt' located in the project root (or a specified resources directory).
-Load all words into a single list.
+    3. Use Copilot Chat or Edits mode: `# (select WordSource.java) /explain Modify this class to read words from text files named 'nouns.txt' and 'verbs.txt' located in the project root (or classpath resources if placed there).
+Load all words into a single list upon initialization.
 Handle potential FileNotFoundException and IOException according to the project's error handling guidelines (use try-with-resources, log errors).
 Update the word selection method to use this list.`
-    3. Review and refine the generated code, ensuring robust file handling.
+    4. Review and refine the generated code, ensuring robust file handling.
+Consider where the files should ideally be placed (resources folder is common for classpath loading).

 ### Exercise 6.3: Connect UI Loop